Flag of Sint Eustatius: Description

-The flag is rectangular with the colors blue, red, white, gold and green, and divided in four five-sided blue polygons, each fimbriated red.
+The flag is rectangular, in proportions of 2:3, with the colors blue, red, white, gold and green, and divided in four five-sided blue polygons, each fimbriated red.
 In its center is a diamond-form white field; in the diamond is the silhouette of the island in green.
 In the center in the top of the diamond is a five-pointed golden/yellow star.

 The colours of the flag each have their own meaning.
-The gold star represents unity, the four blue polygons represent the ocean that surrounds St. Eustasius, the Green shows the Quill, the red represents the Delonix regia, a flamboyant tree which was used by slaves to celebrate Emancipation Day, the white diamond in the center represents a once diamond water fall which is referred to in the national anthem, "Golden Rock".
+The gold star represents unity, the four blue polygons represent the ocean that surrounds St. Eustasius, the Green shows the Quill, a volcano also known as Mount Mazinga, the red represents the Delonix regia, a flamboyant tree which was used by slaves to celebrate Emancipation Day, and the white diamond in the center represents a once diamond water fall which is referred to in the national anthem, "Golden Rock".

+Island Ordinance

+Island ordinance gives strict rules on how to raise and lower the flag.
+It states also that anyone who intentionally destroys a Sint Eustatius flag may be punished by up to two months in jail, or a fine of up to 5000 guilders, although the currency was replaced in 2024 by the US dollar.